faithcomesbyhearing/lang_tree/README.md

 # lang_tree

-Currently, AI language tools, such as speech-to-text, text-to-speech, and language-ident have been developed for only a small percentage of the known languages.
+AI language tools, such as speech-to-text, text-to-speech, and language-ident have been developed for only a small percentage of the known languages.
 As a result when doing AI work on a language that none of the tools process, it is essential to find a language closely